frolovlife/midnight-obs-theme/README.md

 ## 💡 Features

 - Unique designed icons.
+- Neutral dark gray design without colour shades for better perception of scenes.
-- Сolor scheme does not strain the eyes.
+- Contrast scheme does not strain the eyes.
 - Five styles of accent colors: blue, orange, pink, purple and red.
-- Large, rounded, controls for easy interaction.
+- Rounded controls for easy interaction.
-- Spacious widgets, for ease of use and visibility.
+- Spacious widgets for easy of use and visibility.

 ## 📥 Downloading